AtharvaLitake/DSBDAL-MINI/README.md

 The analysis highlights areas for improvement in the PICT website, particularly focusing on UI design, accessibility, responsiveness, and color scheme.
 Addressing these issues can lead to a better user experience and increased satisfaction among students.

----

-Feel free to customize and expand upon this README as needed for your GitHub repository.